rickyvoiceai/nuspell/README.md

 4. Install Pandoc.
 You can manually install or use `choco install pandoc`.
 4. Install Doxygen.
 You can manually install or use `choco install doxygen.install`.
-5. Run the commands bellow.
+5. Run the commands below.
 Vcpkg will work in manifest mode and it will automatically install the dependencies.

 <!-- end list -->